Yocto: using U-Boot as bootloader with a RaspberryPi Zero

 to have a correctly configured project.
 In my case I created a manifest with the minimal

-layers in order to boot up a raspberry pi zero with U-Boot
+layers in order to boot up a raspberry pi zero with U-Boot and configured to enable

-the debugging via JTAG
+the debugging via JTAG.

 In the rest of the post I try to summarize how this is done.